suarezchapman/spo-rest-skeleton/README.md

 Framework for consuming REST APIs to personalize Chapman and Cutler SPO web parts.
 Uses React.
 Primary target is Logic Apps in Azure talking to third party APIs and SQL.

-> Short summary on functionality and used technologies.
->
-> [picture of the solution in action, if possible]

 ## Used SharePoint Framework Version